 Student Employees at the Student Farm

 The Student Farm employs undergraduate and graduate students.
-Most student employees already have significant experience at the Student Farm through volunteer, internship or course participation.
-Employment in the Market Garden and Ecological Garden (see below) is open to both undergraduates and graduate students.
-There are also graduate student TA positions associated with the Student Farm’s courses in sustainable agriculture (PLS 15), organic crop production (PLS 49) and garden based learning with children (PLS 193).
-In addition to the above, the Student Farm employs a student community/events organizer and occasionally has other grant funded student positions.
+Most student employees already have significant experience at the Student Farm through volunteer, internship, or course participation or experience at other similar gardens and farms.
+Employment opportunities in the Fresh Focus, Market Garden and Ecological Garden (see below) are open to both undergraduate and graduate students.
+There are also graduate student TA positions for courses that are hosted by the Student Farm, including PLS 193: Garden and Farm-Based Experiential Education Methods and PLS 49: Organic Crop Production Practices.

 Market Garden Employment

 Each year there are several students employed in the Market Garden as “Lead Student Farmers.”
 Lead Student Farmers help to manage, produce and sell crops, as well as provide instruction, training, guidance and leadership to less experienced students participating in the Market Garden.
 To qualify for one of these positions, a student should understand and have experience with organic crop production.
 Additionally, it is ideal that applicants understand how the Market Garden functions, and possess desire to lead and educate fellow students throughout the farm.
 Job announcements will be posted on this page.
 If you have questions, please contact Market Garden Manager Emma Torbert at email@example.com.